-Relative Vigor Index (RVI)
+Relative Vigor Index (RVI indicator)

 The Relative Vigor Index (RVI) measures the strength of a trend by comparing an asset’s closing price to its trading range and smoothing the results.